milandr/mdr1986x-JFlash/README.md

 - Replace `gdb` with `gdb-py` in `GDB Client Setup → Executable`.
 - Add `-x JFlash.py` into `GDB Client Setup → Other options` (use the filename with full path).

+Also, in `GDB SEGGER J-Link Debugging → Startup`, you should select<br>
-Also, you should select `Load Symbols and Executable → Load Executable → Use file:` in `GDB SEGGER J-Link Debugging → Startup`, and add the name of binary file.
+`Load Symbols and Executable → Load Executable → Use file:`, and add the name of binary file.

-The `JFlash.py` script redefines GDB `load` command, so when Eclipse calls `load`, the script runs instead.
+The `JFlash.py` script redefines GDB `load` command, so when Eclipse calls `load`, the script runs instead.<br>
 The script creates `JFlash.log` in the folder of the current project.